ovh/perl-ovh/README.md

 The consumer key has two types of restriction:

-* path: eg. only the ```GET``` method on ```/me```
+* path: eg. only the `GET` method on `/me`
 * time: eg. expire in 1 day

 Then, get a consumer key.

 ### Use the API for a single user

-Alternatively, you may generate all creadentials at once, including the consumer key.
-You will typically want to do this when writing automation scripts for a single projects.
+Alternatively, you may generate all credentials at once, including the consumer key.
+You will typically want to do this when writing automation scripts for a single project.

 If this case, you may want to directly go to https://eu.api.ovh.com/createToken/ to generate the 3 tokens at once.

 ## Configuration

-The straightforward way to use OVH's API keys is to embed them directly in the application code.
+The straightforward way to use OVHcloud's API keys is to embed them directly in the application code.
 While this is very convenient, it lacks of elegance and flexibility.
 You might also need to add your scripts into some source control systems, and adding credentials into source control is not the best way to manage your credentials.